carenaudo/Menipy/CODEXLOG.md

 **Task:** Implement sessile drop contact-point computation using spline extrapolation.**

 **Summary:** Added `contact_points_from_spline` in `analysis/sessile.py` to filter contour points, fit smoothed cubic splines and compute intersections with a substrate line.
 Created `tests/test_spline_contact.py` covering basic and rotated cases.
 All tests pass (58 passed, 29 skipped).
+## Entry 121 - Clarify sessile smoothing

+**Task:** Explain duplicate contour smoothing in sessile mode.

+**Summary:** No code changes required.
+The existing `smooth_contour_segment` helper parallels logic from the contact-angle tab but is scoped to sessile analysis for clarity.
+The reviewer note was addressed in documentation.